amitseth7/kubernetes-labs/practice-labs/redmine/README.md

 ## Overview

-This is an **unassisted** lab, snippets of the code will be given to you, and you have to complete them.
+This is an **practice-labs** lab, snippets of the code will be given to you, and you have to complete them.

 ### What is Redmine?